robstoll/atrium/README.md

 - optionally, introduce jdk8 specific assertion functions, e.g. for `Optional` or `Path`

 ## 0.10.0
+- add assertion functions specific to Kotlin 1.3 in a separate API modules (compatiblity with 1.2 will stay until 1.0.0)
-- move away from ResourceBundle/Properties-based translation to something more MPP friendly (e.g. gettext)
+- move away from ResourceBundle/Properties-based translation to something more MPP friendly (e.g. gettext).
+- refactor core and domain architecture - most likely we are going to move away from ServiceLoader and replace `-robstoll` and `-robstoll-lib` modules with one `-impl` module
 - fix verbosity issues in conjunction with feature assertions and explanatory assertion groups.
-- provide an easy way to create failure hints
+- provide an easy way to create failure hints.

 ## 0.11.0
 - Json assertions (state your wishes in [#45](https://github.com/robstoll/atrium/issues/45))